Silvianaangellica/Silvianaangellica/README.md

 ### 🚀 About Me:
 Hi, I'm Silviana Anggellica.
 My usual nickname is Angel.
 I am a final year student in the Informatics study program, at Singaperbangsa University in Karawang.

 I am currently an AI Engineer at Infinite Learning Indonesia, specifically at IBM Academy: AAI.
-My skills are Front End can use react, I can design UI/UX according to user preferences, I can also use Google Collab or Jupyter Notebook as tools for Python.
+My skills are Front End can use react, I can design UI/UX according to user preferences, I can also use Google Collab or Jupyter Notebook (optional) as tools for Python.
 Python libraries that I often use are Numpy, Pandas, and many more for data-related lecture assignments.

 ---